binaryphile/binaryphile.github.io/_posts/2022-01-08-environment-variables.md

 example, extend PATH with multiple copies of the directory.

 For these reasons, .bash_profile is the right place to modify environment variables like PATH.
-It is only loaded once, by the original login shell, the ultimate parent.
+It is only loaded once by the original login shell, the ultimate parent.
 Child shells will only run .bashrc, not .bash_profile again.

 If you already have a .bash_profile, we can add our line to it.
 The best location is at the end of the file.
 That way, if .bash_profile